[OBSERVE: Use this field to inform the user (in your language) that the Join us page is only available in english]

 4 reasons to care - the consultancy industry and the climate

-Whether you head up a consultancy firm or are a consultant yourself, you have every reason to read this text.
+Whether you head up an organisation, a consultancy firm or are a consultant yourself, you have every reason to read this text.
 You will be investing a total of five minutes of your life, or thereabouts, but those few minutes could be critically important to the climate and our society.

 That, of course, depends on what you do with the insights you have gleaned at the end.
 Because it is going to take swift and powerful action from all social actors if we are going to fix this.